-The Association has an agreement with a tour operator and an insurance company to provide products to Alumni.
+The Association has an agreement with an insurance company to provide products to Alumni during fiscal year 2014.
+During fiscal year 2013, they had an agreement with the insurance company and a tour operator.
 The Association receives royalties from tours formed and various insurance products sold to Alumni.
-In fiscal year 2013 the Association received \$15,491 in royalties, (\$14,582 from AIA insurance and \$909 from AHI Travel).
-In fiscal year 2012 the Association received royalties royalties of \$11,528 all from AIA Insurance.
+In fiscal year 2014 the Association received \$16,414 in royalties from AIA insurance.
+In fiscal year 2013 the Association received royalties of \$15,491 (\$14,582 from AIA Insurance and \$909 from AHI Travel).